Project: Don’t Gamble with Health

 It estimates that there may be as many as 3,500 people at risk of gambling related harm in the borough.
 Many will use licensed betting offices (LBO) and it has identified this will include gambling customers who are highly vulnerable and presenting with complex needs.

-Once a customer is referred to our outreach team, they are contacted within 48 hours and engagement begins.
-The 48 hour window is crucial - it has been recognised that this is when the gambler (usually post-gambling 'binge') is vulnerable to gambling-related harm, which may include chasing losses, extreme behaviour and thoughts (such as suicide ideation).
+Once a customer is referred to the outreach team, they are contacted within 48 hours and engagement begins.
+The 48 hour window is crucial - it has been recognised that this is when the gambler (usually post-gambling 'binge') is vulnerable to gambling-related harm, which may include chasing losses, extreme behaviour and thoughts (such as suicidal).
 It also means they may be more receptive to support and overcoming perceived barriers.
 Engagement within 48 hours with referred customers has been achieved 100%.

-Initial contact establishes trust and more information is provided to the customer.
-A brief intervention may be provided.
+Initial contact establishes trust and more information is provided to the customer, where a brief intervention may also be provided.
 If the customer wishes to formally engage with treatment, an assessment is completed, and they are placed into an appropriate treatment pathway, from Tier 2-4 and a tailored support plan is designed for them.

 Project: Ashford One You Shop

-A sub group of the Ashford Health and Wellbeing board set up a task and finish group to tackle stop smoking and obesity as this was an identified need and priority for the district and is higher than the national average.
+A sub-group of the Ashford Health and Wellbeing board set up a task-and-finish group to tackle smoking cessation and obesity as these were identified as priorities for the district, being higher than the national average.
 To achieve this, a pioneering project was proposed with an integrated health improvement approach from three key partners: Ashford Borough Council (ABC), Kent County Council Public Health (KCC) and Kent Community Health NHS Foundation Trust (KCHFT).

 The One You Shop was developed as the first of its kind to address health inequalities in Ashford.
 This meant branding an empty high street unit as a 'One You' shop to capitalise on the Public Health England One You campaign and to be able to 'sell' good health to Ashford residents and encourage people to take responsibility for their own health and wellbeing.